phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 in their dispose functions.
 * To attain reasonable performance on iPad2, some of the CircuitLayerNode child node layers have been implemented in WebGL using `renderer:'webgl'`.
 This means all of the nodes must be rendered with solid-fill Rectangle (without rounded corners or gradients), and images.
-Node.toDataURLImageSynchronous is used throughout these view layers to rasterize as images.
+Node.rasterized is used throughout these view layers to rasterize as images.
 * CircuitElementEditNode (which appears at the bottom of the screen when a CircuitElement is selected) and ValueNode.js (which shows a text readout over an item when "values" is checked) use a similar pattern of containing